davee-401-advanced-javascript/api-server/README.md

 - Any tests of note?
 - Describe any tests that you did not complete, skipped, etc -->

-- No test currently written
+- In the terminal enter `npm test`

 #### UML